LeanneCodes/4hair-salon/README.md

 <p align=center>The 4Hair Salon Performance Tracker</p>

-This system allows user input and displays recommendations on what each salon should do to improve their average booking value from one system.
+This system grants user input and displays recommendations on what each salon should do to improve their average booking value.
 This provides visibility on each salon’s performance and be able to make top-level decisions from an objective point-of-view.

 ![4hair-salon-logo-and-mockup](https://user-images.githubusercontent.com/81588887/133580235-1b66edf9-ef83-4954-92dc-60f27bbf4d93.png)